Oasis of the Seas at sea

 Best Known For

-Family-Friendly Fun: Whether you’re looking to zip down the waterslides, conquer the Ultimate Abyss, lounge on the renovated pool deck, or play around with your little one at Splashaway Bay (new), there is so much to see, do, and explore onboard this megaship.
-If you need a pool break, head to the Boardwalk pavilion on deck six – complete with a merry-go-round, candy shop, arcade games, and the brand-new Playmakers Sports Bar and Arcade – or Central Park on deck eight for an array of shopping and dining options.
+Family-Friendly Fun: Whether you’re looking to zip down the waterslides, conquer the Ultimate Abyss, lounge on the renovated pool deck, or play around with your little one at Splashaway Bay, there is so much to see, do, and explore onboard this megaship.
+If you need a break from the lively pool scene, head to the Boardwalk pavilion on deck six – complete with a merry-go-round, candy shop, arcade games, and the Playmakers Sports Bar and Arcade – or Central Park on deck eight for an array of shopping and dining options.

-Dining Diversity: It's hard not to spend extra for meals on board, from the brightly colored candy at Sugar Beach to the just-added Portside BBQ restaurant (the line’s first barbecue concept), to the classic prix-fixe menu at Giovanni’s Table.
+Dining Diversity: It's hard not to spend extra for meals on board, from the brightly colored candy at Sugar Beach to the Portside BBQ restaurant (the line’s first barbecue concept), to the classic prix-fixe menu at Giovanni’s Table.
 There's also Izumi, the cruise line’s hibachi and Japanese dining concept.
-The complimentary restaurants also provide plenty of options.
-El Loco Fresh is new to Oasis and serves up classic Mexican eats (tacos, quesadillas, burritos) right by the pool.
+The complimentary restaurants also provide plenty of options, includinb El Loco Fresh, which serves up classic Mexican eats (tacos, quesadillas, burritos) right by the pool.
 Head to Park Café in Central Park for New York-inspired breakfast staples like bagels and lox.
 Boardwalk Dog House is the place to go for hotdogs, while Sorrento’s serves up fresh pizza.
-The Main Dining Room is a classic favorite if you’re looking for an elevated dining experience (be sure to try the escargot here).
-For dinner, pop into Solarium Bistro, which offers buffet-style appetizers and desserts plus an array of made-to-order Mediterranean-inspired entrees.
-Tip: While Johnny Rockets is a specialty restaurant, they do offer free breakfast.
+The Main Dining Room is a classic (and complimentary) spot for dinner, or head to the Solarium Bistro, which offers buffet-style appetizers and desserts plus an array of made-to-order Mediterranean-inspired entrees.
+Tip: While Johnny Rockets is a specialty restaurant requiring a small extra fee, they do offer free breakfast.

 Who It's Best For